14 Top-Rated Things to Do in Big Sky, MT

 6. Visit Yellowstone National Park

-It takes many years to bask in all the subtle (and not so subtle) beauty of the park, which encompasses a staggering 3,472 square miles.
-Key highlights include the reliable nature of Old Faithful geyser, the mesmerizing colors of Grand Prismatic Hot Spring, and classic traffic jams created by wild bison.
+Yellowstone Highlights: It takes many years to bask in all the subtle (and not-so-subtle) beauty of the park, which encompasses a staggering 3,472 square miles.
+Highlights include the reliable nature of Old Faithful geyser, the mesmerizing colors of Grand Prismatic Hot Spring, and classic traffic jams created by wild bison.

 Other impressive features of the park, like the Grand Canyon of the Yellowstone and Mammoth Hot Springs, are best explored via Yellowstone's best hiking trails.